attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 OAuth Tests
 ---
-Device Location, MOBO (Beta), and MIM (Beta) require your user to authorize access via an OAuth login.
+MOBO and MIM require your user to authorize access via an OAuth login.
 The SDK automates this process by presenting the user with an access screen then capturing and storing the user's authentication token.
 The user needs to authenticate only once per session.
-The first time you click on Device Location for instance, you will be presented with a Consent Request popup screen requesting your oAuth login.
+The first time you click on Device Context for instance, you will be presented with a Consent Request popup screen requesting your oAuth login.

 ![Oauth](resources/images/test-screenshots/oauth-one.png)